ReDI-School/intermediate-java/oop-3-inheritance_nd_visibility/index.md

 ## Goals

+- Check-in
 - What is Inheritance?
 - Why Do we need it?
 - Have we seen it before?
 - Visibilty and access modifiers
 - Some code Action!

+## Check-in
+How is everybody doing?
 ## What is Inheritance?

 - Inheritance is one of the key features of OOP that allows us to create a new class from an existing class.